Chris Rager

 Chris Rager is an American voice actor who works on a number of English versions of Japanese anime series.
-His major roles include Mr. Satan in Dragon Ball, Will Powers in Ace Attorney, and Arlong in the Funimation dub of One Piece.
+His major roles include Veldora Tempest in That Time I Got Reincarnated as a Slime, Mr. Satan in Dragon Ball, Will Powers in Ace Attorney, and Arlong in the Funimation dub of One Piece.
 In video games, he voices Mr. Torgue in the Borderlands series.